imdeepmind/imdeepmind.github.io/docs/databases/database-systems/lsm-tree.md

   - Select a growth factor T where each level is roughly T times the previous level.
   - Larger T reduces the number of levels (and total compaction passes) but increases individual level sizes and can increase read costs for certain patterns.

-- Example: If your base level (L1) target is 1GB and T=10, then L2 target is 10GB, L3 is 100GB and so on.
+- Example: If our base level (L1) target is 1GB and T=10, then L2 target is 10GB, L3 is 100GB and so on.

 - Tuning trade-offs:
   - Larger T -> fewer levels -> potentially lower write amplification -> larger compaction work per event -> potentially higher per-compaction latency impact.